Brettanda/friday-docs/docs/index.md

     ```

     An argument wrapped with `[` or `]` just means that the argument is optional.
 For example with the

+## Global required permissions

+Friday requires some permissions for all commands.
+These include:

+- send_messages
+- read_messages
+- embed_links
+- add_reactions

 ## How to commands